aksho-sh/ASL-sign-language-classifier/README.md

 - **Sequence Padding:** Ensures uniform input lengths by padding or truncating videos to 128 frames.

 ### **2. Deep Learning Model**
-- **Architecture:** Bidirectional LSTM with 3 layers, 256 hidden units per layer, dropout regularization (40%), and a fully connected classification head.
+- **Architecture:** Simple Neural Network for static signs and for dynamic signs we have Bidirectional LSTM with 3 layers, 256 hidden units per layer, dropout regularization (40%), and a fully connected classification head.
 - **Training Strategy:**
   - Weighted cross-entropy loss to address class imbalance.
   - OneCycleLR scheduler for optimized learning dynamics.